 • Provision of space for community use and extracurricular activities

-The Primary School forms Phase two of the project and is a two-storey, timber frame, Structural Insulated Panel (SIPS) built frame with insulated render and brickwork.
-With a gross floor area of 2305m², the primary school will be a two-form entry school.
-The existing primary school will be demolished to allow for the new build, which will include:
+The Primary School formed Phase two of the project and is a two-storey, Structural Insulated Panel (SIPS) built frame with insulated render and brickwork.
+With a gross floor area of 2305m², the primary school is a two-form entry school.
+The existing primary school was demolished to allow for the new build, which includes:

 • Hard and soft outdoor play and teaching areas